BATTLE OF ARRAS (IWM 1917 film) with a new Choral / Orchestral Score

 ABOUT THE FILM & MUSIC

-The images of the Battle of Arras were filmed by four operators lead by Capitan J.C.
+The images of the Battle of Arras were filmed by four operators (Geoffrey Malins, Harry Raymond, John McDowell & Herbert Baldwin) lead by Capitan J.C.
 Faunthorpe, officer of the military intelligence directorate and military director of the official cinematographers.
 An unusual feature of this documentary is its use of colour: hand coloured sections and red intertitles spotlight explosions while, to underscore realistic naturalism, blue is used for the river and sky, and brown for the ground.
 The score by British composer Laura Rossi for choir and chamber ensemble was inspired by poetry and texts written by soldiers who fought in the battle.
 In the film’s closing credits, we hear the recorded voice of a soldier talking about the songs he and his comrades sang, eventually breaking into song with these words: “When this wicked war is over” a very poignant ending to this moving film.
+Score supported by the David Lean Foundation.